pitrackster/rtmidi-bridge/README.md

 # RTMIDI BRIDGE

-> Allow my idevice to send midi messages to bitwig using rtpmidi, avahi and ALSA virtual midi (snd-virmidi module)
+> Allow my iDevice to send midi messages to bitwig using rtpmidi, avahi and ALSA virtual midi (snd-virmidi module)

-For now I use Windows / iPad for all my music Hobby.
-I discovered the fabulous tool from Tobias Erichsen But I am really fed up with Windows.
+For now I use Windows / iPad for all my music hobby.
+I discovered the fabulous tool [rtpMIDI](http://www.tobias-erichsen.de/software/rtpmidi.html) from Tobias Erichsen...
+But I am really fed up with Windows...
 So I try to make something similar in open source and for Linux...

-## Important things to now
+## THINGS TO KNOW

 - Bitwig uses ALSA MIDI, so it wont allow to select other MIDI ports than ALSA MIDI ports hence the use of snd-virmidi
-- this is a WIP, I don't speak python and I am also kind of noob in network / midi
+- this is a WIP, I don't speak python and I am also kind of - total noob in network / midi
-- this is for my personal use and is intended to work with bitwig and ubuntu (20.04 LTS)
+- this developpement is for my personal use and is intended to work with bitwig and ubuntu (20.04 LTS) so there wont be any support... but feel free to suggest improvments

 ## DEPENDENCIES